How and where does ItsDeductible obtain its values?

-One method that the IRS recommends for determining fair market value is to check the price of similar-selling items from a variety of sources.
-See also IRS Publication 526: Charitable Contributions.
+One method the IRS recommends for determining fair market value is to check the price of similar-selling items from a variety of sources.

-To determine fair market values, ItsDeductible gathers pricing information from auction Web sites (such as eBay), as well as resale outlets and thrift stores across the U.S.
+To determine fair market values, we gather pricing information from auction websites like eBay as well as resale outlets and thrift stores across the U.S.

-Electronic collection--Each day we collect information from hundreds of thousands of completed eBay auctions.
-This way, we can capture valuations for items donated to charities that are difficult to find in thrift, consignment, or specialty stores, such as electronics, computers, jewelry, and other higher priced items.
+Every day we collect information from hundreds of thousands of completed eBay auctions to capture valuations that are not commonly found in thrift, consignment, or specialty stores.

-For each item, we perform a statistical calculation to determine the fair market value of the item.
-We then represent the value as either High, Medium, or Low.
+We then perform a statistical calculation to determine the fair market value of the item, which is then translated to a high, medium, or low value.

-Manual collection--We collect pricing information through manual processes such as surveying thrift and consignment stores across the country.
+We also collect pricing information through manual processes, for example surveying thrift and consignment stores across the country.

-This combination of electronic and manual pricing allows us to create a comprehensive, up-to-date collection of values based on real-world transactions that comply with IRS guidelines.
+This combination of electronic and manual price-collection allows us to create a comprehensive, up-to-date collection of values based on real-world transactions that comply with IRS guidelines.

 Using valuations solely from organizations like Goodwill or Salvation Army is not an accurate assessment of fair market values.
 Goodwill or the Salvation Army guidelines represent bargain pricing stores and typically understate the true market value.

-Although we use prices from Goodwill and Salvation Army stores, we use this to supplement a wide variety of consignment and specialty stores, as well as millions of eBay transactions.
+We do use prices from Goodwill and Salvation Army stores, but only to supplement information gathered from consignment and specialty stores as well as millions of eBay transactions.
 This approach is consistent with the IRS guidance to seek prices from a variety of sources.